Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: Related Work

 \subsection{Diffusion Models for Registration}

-Recently, the diffusion model\cite{ho2020denoising,song2019generative,song2020denoising} has made greate development in many fields, including object detection\cite{chen2023diffusiondet}, image generation\cite{austin2021structured}, text-to-image translation\cite{gu2022vector}.
-These developments have been achieved through a generative Markov Chain process based on the Langevin MCMC\cite{parisi1981correlation} or a reversed diffusion process\cite{song2020denoising}.
-Recognizing the power of the diffusion model to iteratively approximate target data distributions from white noise using hierarchical variational decoders, researchers have started applying it to point cloud registration and 6D pose estimation problems.
+Diffusion models\cite{ho2020denoising,song2019generative,song2020denoising} have recently achieved remarkable success in many areas, including object detection\cite{chen2023diffusiondet}, image generation\cite{austin2021structured}, and text-to-image translation\cite{gu2022vector}.
+These advances stem from either a generative Markov chain based on Langevin MCMC\cite{parisi1981correlation} or a reversed diffusion process\cite{song2020denoising}.
+Because diffusion models can progressively recover target data distributions from white noise, researchers have begun to apply them to point cloud registration and 6D pose estimation.

-The pioneer work\cite{urain2023se} that applied the diffusion model in the SE(3) space was accomplished by utilizing NCSN\cite{song2019generative} to learn a denoising score matching function.
-This function was then used for reverse sampling with Langevin MCMC in SE(3) space to evaluate 6DoF grasp pose generation.
-Additionally, \cite{jiang2023se} implemented DDPM\cite{ho2020denoising} in the SE(3) space for 6D pose estimation by employing a surrogate point cloud registration baseline model.
-Similarly, GeoTR\cite{qin2022geometric} was employed as a denoising module in\cite{chen2023diffusionpcr}, gradually denoising the overlap prior given by the pre-trained model, following a similar approach to PEAL\cite{yu2023peal}.
-In contrast to these methods, our approach conducts the diffusion process in the doubly stochastic matrices manifolds, which applies to both rigid and deformable registration tasks.
-By considering the constraints of the matching matrix in the doubly stochastic matrices manifolds, our method addresses ambiguities (such as symmetry or global repeatability) in registration, which were not explicitly addressed in previous works.
+A pioneering work\cite{urain2023se} applied a diffusion model in SE(3) space by using NCSN\cite{song2019generative} to learn a denoising score function, which was then used together with Langevin MCMC for 6-DoF grasp pose generation.
+In addition, \cite{jiang2023se} implemented DDPM\cite{ho2020denoising} in SE(3) space for 6D pose estimation based on a surrogate point cloud registration baseline.
+Similarly, DiffusionPCR\cite{chen2023diffusionpcr} employs GeoTR\cite{qin2022geometric} as a denoising module to progressively refine overlap priors produced by a pre-trained model, following a strategy related to PEAL\cite{yu2023peal}.
+In contrast, our method performs diffusion directly in doubly stochastic matrix space, which is applicable to both rigid and deformable registration.
+By explicitly modeling the constraints of the matching matrix in this space, our method is better suited to handling ambiguities caused by symmetry or repeated structures.

-\section{The proposed Approach}
+\section{The Proposed Approach}